jujdu/Realize-your-profession/README.md

 After user can go back to the first ViewController.

 The app can modify to an unlimited number of questions.
 The app doesn't use any DB.

-Here is an example of running the app.